 MOD EUR/XXXA7/5

-5.218 Additional allocation: the band 148-149.9 MHz is also allocated to the space operation service (Earth-to-space) on a primary basis, subject to agreement obtained under No. 9.21.
-The bandwidth of any individual transmission shall not exceed  25 kHz.
+5.218 .
+The bandwidth of any individual transmission by the Space Operation Service in the band 148-149.9 MHz shall not exceed  25 kHz.

 Reasons: The SOS allocation is introduced in the frequency table

 [Note: further study regarding the impact of the removal of No. 9.21, in particular regarding the protection of the aeronautical-mobile (off-route) service is needed.]